Cover Crops in Organic Farming w/ Kyle Andersen and Don O'Bryan

 DON: When I watch people step into organics, as they transition, probably the most important thing that they can do, and it doesn’t involve me, is they reach out to a ‘Kyle.’
 They reach out to someone already doing it, sharing those accidents or those brave moments that turned into a disaster.
 But I think if you get someone who can communicate with you, and the one thing in the organic world, I’ve never seen a group so willing to share so much information.
 No one likes to share hardships, but you guys do.

 KYLE: I think that’s changed in the last few years, even more so.
 It’s been even better.

 DON: No one likes to talk about hardships, but you guys have no problem sharing.
 You don’t want to see the next guy do that, so that’s your first step.
 Then, once you get that done, I mean, then there have got to be goals.
 There are goals for economic return, and then there are goals for sustainable passing the land off.
 What’s your true goal?
 Then, once we get that, we can build around that rather quickly.
 Economics is always important.
-I mean, it’s always in the bottom line, but the sustainable part seems to resonate with a few.
+It’s always in the bottom line, but the sustainable part seems to resonate with a few.
 There’s an age group there that that’s their goal.